 This financial report is intended to provide our taxpayers, parents, and investors with a general overview of the School District's finances and to show the School District's accountability for the money it receives.
-If you have any questions about this report or need additional information, we welcome you to contact the emergency manager.
+If you have any questions about this report or need additional information, we welcome you to contact the Director of Operations.